horihiro/go-default/README.md

 ## Limitation

-Currently, this tool only update the value of `default` property of the element of `inputs`.
+Currently, this tool only UPDATE the value of `default` property of the element of `inputs`.
 This means this tool doesn't create the `default` property when the element doesn't have the property as following.

 ```json